FES Awards and Recognition Opportunities

 The Outstanding Service to the Engineering Profession Award is given each year to an individual who has, by virtue of his/her service, had a significant positive impact on the engineering profession.
 The award may be given in recognition of an individual who has established a consistent record of service over a long period of time or to an individual whose contribution is short-lived but exceptional.
 It is desirable that the candidate has a well-rounded record of achievement in education, employment, professional, and public service activities.

-2022 Outstanding Service to the Engineering Profession Recipients
+2025 Outstanding Service to the Engineering Profession Award

 Outstanding Technical Achievement Award